octobercms/test-plugin/readme.md

 - Constrained relations should not appear in RecordFinder (Phone:is_active) and Relation Controller lists (Comment:is_visible).

+- Record Finder does not incorporate deferred bindings.

+- HasOne relations acting as HasMany will break the list completely.

 ## Incorporating functional tests

 - All relation controllers